holynekk/ceng-marketplace/README.md

 *URL of Render Deployment:* https://mky-marketplace.onrender.com/

-*User credentials:*
+*-- User credentials --*

-*Admin:* [ email: mrtkn19@outlook.com password: mert2345 ]
+*Admin:* [ email: mrtkn19@outlook.com | password: mert2345 ]

-*A Regular User:*" [ email: e2381093@ceng.metu.edu.tr password: mert2345 ]
+*A Regular User:*" [ email: e2381093@ceng.metu.edu.tr | password: mert2345 ]

 This project is created specifically for CENG495 | HW-I. Main purpose of the project is to have a grasp on NoSQL (MongoDB) and features related to it.
+You can find relevant information below.

 ## SETUP (If you want to run the project locally)